viewmaster111/SpeedTest-1/API/.NET/Guide.md

 The Rest is simple changes from `GeckoWebbrowser1` to `Webbrowser1`

+**Additional Steps - PLEASE READ**

+You need to include a Timer control, and some simple changes to your code, it will help resolve errors by delaying the reading of the element, set your timer for `5000 ms`

+`Private Sub Timer1_Tick(sender As Object, e As EventArgs) Handles Timer1.Tick
+        If GeckoWebBrowser1.Document.GetElementById("progress").TextContent.Contains("Mbps") Then
+            Label1.Text = GeckoWebBrowser1.Document.GetElementById("progress").TextContent
+            Timer1.Stop()
+            Me.Cursor = Cursors.Default
+        ElseIf GeckoWebBrowser1.Document.GetElementById("progress").TextContent.Contains("Mbps") = False Then
+            Timer1.Start()
+        End If

+    End Sub`

 **Full Source Code of the API including Add-on features will be in the SourceFile!**